Skip to main content

 - Use design tokens from `@acme/theme` for colors and spacing

-Changes take effect on the next prompt — no restart required.
+Changes take effect on the next prompt.
+No restart is required.

 Use the chat panel

 Open any story and switch to the Loracle panel.
-Describe what you want — the AI edits the story file and Storybook hot-reloads with the result.
+Describe what you want, and the AI edits the story file while Storybook hot-reloads with the result.
 Example prompts:

 • “Add a disabled state to this button story”